Lena Dunham: 2018–present: Second book, Camping, and other work

 Since 2016, Dunham has been working on a second book that will be published by Random House.
 In February 2018, A Casual Romance Productions announced that it would be producing Camping, a remake of the British comedy series of the same name for HBO, with Jennifer Garner in the lead and Dunham and Konner as showrunners and writers.
 On July 25, 2018, the series held a panel at the Television Critics Association's annual summer press tour featuring executive producer Jenni Konner and cast member Jennifer Garner.
-The following day, a teaser trailer for the series was released.Camping has been met with a mixed to negative response from critics upon its premiere.
+The following day, a teaser trailer for the series was released.
+Camping was met with a mixed to negative response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the first season holds a 28% approval rating, with an average rating of 5.1 out of 10 based on 32 reviews.
-The website's critical consensus reads, "The first season of Camping makes it difficult to determine who the least happy campers are: those on the screen or those watching it."
+The website's critical consensus reads: "The first season of Camping makes it difficult to determine who the least happy campers are: those on the screen or those watching it."
 Metacritic, which uses a weighted average, assigned the season a score of 49 out of 100 based on 26 critics, indicating "mixed or average reviews".

 In August 2018, it was announced Dunham would appear in the film Once Upon a Time in Hollywood, directed by Quentin Tarantino, which released on July 26, 2019.
 Dunham portrayed the role of Catherine "Gypsy" Share.
-In October 2018, coinciding with the expiration of their joint HBO contract, Dunham and Konner split as producing partners, dissolved their production company.
-In August 2019, Dunham launched a new production company Good Thing Going which has a first look deal with HBO.

-In 2019, Lena Dunham and Alissa Bennett started a podcast called The C-Word Podcast produced by Luminary.
+In October 2018, coinciding with the expiration of their joint HBO contract, Dunham and Konner split as producing partners and dissolved their production company.
+In August 2019, Dunham launched a new production company named Good Thing Going, which had a first look deal with HBO.
+In 2019, Dunham and Alissa Bennett started a podcast called The C-Word Podcast produced by Luminary.